Patricia Eddington: Education and career

 Eddington received an associate's degree in Women's Studies from Suffolk County Community College.
 She continued her education at SUNY Stony Brook, earning a bachelor's degree in Political Science and a master's degree from its School of Social Welfare.
 Eddington is licensed by New York State as a Clinical Social Worker.

 She was a social worker for the Islip School District.
-Eddington served on the Patchogue-Medford Board of Education from 1980–1989, after which she served on the Patchogue-Medford Library Board.
+Eddington served on the Patchogue-Medford Board of Education from 1980 to 1989, after which she served on the Patchogue-Medford Library Board.

 Eddington was first elected to the state legislature in 2000, where she was Chairwoman of the Libraries and Education Technology Committee within the Assembly, in addition to serving as a member of the Health, Higher Education and Governmental Operations committees.

 She currently serves as Town Clerk for Brookhaven, a position she was elected to in 2009.
-She is also an Associate Professor of Philosophy and Women's Studies at Suffolk County Community College.
+She is also an associate professor of Philosophy and Women's Studies at Suffolk County Community College.